Sweet Corn Crab Puffs Recipe

 - Preheat the oven to 400°F. Spritz 2 [24] cup mini muffin tins with cooking spray.
 Set aside.

-- In a skillet over medium-heat heat, saute the chopped green onion and red pepper in 2 tablespoon of butter for 2 minutes or until softened.
+- In a skillet over medium-heat heat, saute the chopped green onion and red pepper in 2 Tbsp of butter for 2-3 minutes or until softened.
 Season to your taste with salt and black pepper.
 Remove from the heat.

-- In a large mixing bowl, sift together the flour, baking powder, seafood seasoning, garlic salt, sugar, paprika and onion powder.
-Add the 1 ½ cups shredded cheese and mix thoroughly.
+- In a large mixing bowl, use a whisk to sift together the flour, baking powder, seafood seasoning, garlic salt, sugar, paprika and onion powder.
+Add the 1 1/2 cups shredded pepper jack cheese, stir thoroughly.

-- In a separate bowl whisk together the eggs, cream corn and heavy cream.
-Add wet ingredients to dry ingredients along with the cooked onion and bell pepper.
-Mix until thoroughly moistened then gently fold in the crab meat.
+- In a separate medium bowl whisk together the eggs, cream corn and heavy cream.
+Add the wet ingredients to dry ingredients along with the cooked onion and bell pepper.
+Mix until thoroughly moistened then use a nonstick rubber spatula to gently fold in the crab meat.

 Nutrition